I lost a good friend today.

 Last summer, her texting increased.
 “Do you like watching the Presidential debates as much as I do?”

 Then the final two candidates were announced, and her texts became even more frequent.
-They were off the deep end.
+They were off the deep end, and going deeper into the abyss.

 She went into a meltdown, fomenting an unrelenting negative obsession with whom she didn’t like.